 If I paid for a Wi-Fi 6 router and Ethernet card I was expecting to use them with that standard.
 I know, it’s my OCD, but some of you probably understand why I’ve always looked for a fix to the problem.

-I think the problem lays with the router because the same scenario happened with multiple Ethernet cards and devices, all using the Wi-Fi 6 standard.
+I think the problem lies with the router because the same scenario happened with multiple Ethernet cards and devices, all using the Wi-Fi 6 standard.
 Well, I’m not completely sure that my router was the problem because my Wi-Fi 6 phone connected properly and achieved similar speeds.
 That was an exception.

 The thing is, I’ve tried with both Windows 10 and Windows 11, on multiple devices and multiple driver versions, and the same thing happened: my WiFi card just wouldn’t want to connect at full speed for app loads on 802.11ax protocol.
 Updating the firmware on my ASUS router a couple of times since I got it never solved the issue I had, let alone periodic rebooting.